guruthree/google-calendar-to-palm-pilot/README.md

 ## Quality of life
 Wouldn't it be great if the calendar could be automatically loaded in?
 It's not impossible.
 I've found two tools that will automate HotSyncs, [AutoSync](https://archive.org/details/tucows_33516_AutoSync) and [Syncer](https://freeware.palmclub.nl/9f/132-syncer.html).

 AutoSync will run a HotSync up to every 15 minutes, either all day or over specified hours, but only while in the cradle.
-In my testing, the cradle did not have to be connected, to the computer for data.
+In my testing, the cradle did not have to be connected to the computer for data.

 Syncer will initiate an automatic HotSync once a day.
 The author reports mixed feedback on if the device needed to be in the cradle.
 For me at least, with my Tungsten T3 it worked when not in the cradle, initiating a modem HotSync completely wirelessly over ppp over Bluetooth.